-Digital Economies MSc Information Webinar
+Digital Economies MSc Information Session

 In this interactive session, you’ll:

-• Hear from Programme Director Dr Orçun Can, who will share insights into programme content and career outcomes
+• Hear from Programme Director Dr Orçun Can, who will share insights into programme content and career outcomes (pre-recorded).

-• Receive application guidance and next-step advice
+• Receive application guidance and next-step advice.

-• Explore interactive pop-ups linking directly to blogs, brochures, and key resources
+• Explore interactive pop-ups linking directly to blogs, brochures, and key resources.

 Whether you’re looking to progress in your current role or build a career in digital strategy, this session is for you.
 Discover how the King's Online Digital Economies MSc can help you achieve your goals.